neckell/go-template/README.md

 ## Contributotions

-Feel free to contribute, fork and pull requests or pull an issue
+Feel free to contribute or pulling issues